 Good piano teachers will put their heart and soul to educate their students to make sure they learn the piano well, and enjoy learning it.
 A normal teacher may just buy a piano book and teach page by page.

 One of the common complains we hear from parents are irresponsible piano teachers.
 These teachers often change the lessons timings or cancel lessons last minute.
 Or they can teach a student for a few months, and disappear without any notice.
 These behaviours are irresponsible on the part of the teacher (and give private tutors a bad name)

 Pianists who really want to go into teaching (part time or full time) must know that it is a long term commitment on both ways – the student is committed to learn, the teacher must be committed to teach.
-If teachers are in it for some quick money, then they should come into teaching.
+If teachers are in it for some quick money, then they should not come into teaching.

 3. Constant feedback